 SAC: I call it the ‘Perfect Storm’ with the three most important components converging simultaneously and changing so rapidly.
 Technology, creativity and consumption.
 Many people dropped out of the entertainment industry business because of the lighting speed technology and the time it takes to develop and foster professional relationships.
 So it’s really opened it up for new emerging creatives that understand the new digital landscape and are leveraging this technology to grow the “New Hollywood”.
-You can now pitch a complete stranger at a film market, festival or conference and within days they are investing and often times partnering with you in your endeavor.
+You can now pitch a complete stranger at a film market, festival or conference and within days they are supporting and often times partnering with you in your endeavor.
 Technology has helped bridge the gap of uncertainty in our business.
 Content is King in this business more than ever before.
-With the emergence of digital distribution, everyone is looking for contact all all platforms and it’s more easy in today’s landscape to get projects pushed along to production if the relationships are there.
+With the emergence of digital distribution, everyone is looking for content on all platforms and it’s more easy in today’s landscape to get projects pushed along to production if the relationships are there.
 The demand for content is unparalleled from any other time in movie making history.
-Netflix and Amazon combined are in the process of spending close to $10 Billion dollars for 2017 and likely to increase that aggressive content acquisition well into the future.
+Netflix and Amazon combined are in the process of spending over$10 Billion dollars annually as part of the most aggressive content acquisition strategy in the history of TV.
 So I’m glad I stuck around for this amazing moment in time.
-The growth curve for many these days is too much to stay on top of, thus they drop out and revert back to archaic business models that no longer work in the modern world of movie making.
-Thanks to getting my first computer in 1981 for Christmas, I’ve always been a “techie” kind of guy that’s had a computer and cell phone since they came out and have stayed well ahead of the curve within the new digital landscape.
-Especially when it comes to engaging decision makers at the studio and network level.
-They most all have brilliant tech minds and quite savvy withing the new Hollywood digital landscape.
-So I speak their language quite well.
-Applying and harnessing the latest technology allows me to navigate the terrain with ease and lightning speed efficiency.
-Today’s landscape of film making truly is a manifestation of what I imagined it could become when I was a kid and young business professional in the 90s.
+The growth curve in the digital space is exponential.
+Films and TV shows (streaming) business and production models used less than 10 years ago no longer work in the modern world of movie making.
+I’ve always been a “techie” kind of guy that’s had a computer and cell phone since they came out allowing me to stay well ahead of the curve within this explosion of our modern day digital landscape.
+Applying and harnessing the latest technology is very important.
+Today’s landscape of film making truly is a manifestation of what I imagined it could become when I was a kid and young business professional in the early 90s.
 Most everything the imagination conceives in the story telling world now can be produced on screen for worldwide audiences and viewed at the touch of a button 24/7.
 And now in this quite extraordinary time, at a fraction of what it cost 5-10-15 years ago.

-MI : What film projects are you involved in as a Producer now?
+MI : What film projects are you involved in as a creator, writer and producer now?

-SAC: My team and I are involved in multiple projects in a variety of production stages including our headlining project which is an action/adventure thriller feature film THE RAINFOREST .
-(See story on page 15).
+SAC: My team and I are involved in multiple projects in a variety of production stages including the centerpiece which is an action/adventure thriller feature film and potential series THE RAINFOREST .
 It’s a story about a group of international explorers and scientists that set out to a mysterious Rainforest to investigate a series of tribal legends, riddles and search for a ancient lost civilization myth.
 We also are working on a magical family film MY SILENT VOICE that’s about a young deaf girl, her love for horses and her heroic journey to the equine winners circle.

 MI: Tell us about your vision and new direction you are taking with MEDIA INC MAGAZINE.

 SAC: We are currently laser focused on re-branding the publication and designing effective “Editorial Impact” campaigns for our new generation of readers, influencers and strategic partners.
 We’ve already partnered with multiple film festivals as their media affiliate providing coverage and connecting with indie filmmakers to help them promote their projects with solid press coverage.
 It’s one thing to get a write-up on an unknown blog and another thing to get a write-up in a globally distributed magazine print publication and have a professional digital link coming from that legitimate digital source.
 One of the first things we jumped on was the social media platform that this publication had very little exposure on.
-We’ve grown our twitter, IG and FB pages 700% since taking over and still primed for fresh new engagement daily.
+We’ve grown our social platforms exponentially since taking over and still primed for fresh new engagement daily.
 So being a fresh new print publication in the digital world has worked to our advantage growing our communities and engagers.
 We are already becoming a well known media publication outlet both Nationally and Internationally within the Indie film world.
-We have already covered Sundance, SXSW, Tribeca, Seattle International Film Festival and the American Film Market this Fall.
-We are also very excited to add a new segment beginning with this publication – SPORTS.
-We’ll be doing editorials that have a new media focus within major organizations like the Pac-12 Network (See page 33) whom are expanding their digital new media footprint and audiences using the power of technology.
+We have already covered Sundance, SXSW, Tribeca, Whistler and Seattle International Film Festival and the American Film Market.

 MI: What is the current distribution, circulation and frequency of the magazine?

-SAC: We are a FREE quarterly print publication circulating around 5K+/- throughout the Pacific Northwest and West Coast Cities (Seattle, Portland, LA and global film festivals).
-You can now find us on the racks (just to the right as you walk in the door) at LA’s largest Indie bookstore in Hollywood BOOK SOUP on sunset Boulevard.
+SAC: We are a FREE quarterly print publication circulating throughout the Pacific Northwest and West Coast Cities (Seattle, Portland, LA and film festivals).
+You can now find us on the racks at some of LA’s popular Indie bookstores in Hollywood.
 We are strategically planning to expand circulation and take the publication to other markets through partnering with domestic and international film festivals, industry organizations and entertainment entities that support Indie Filmmaking.